Disappearance of Aimee Semple McPherson: Chief of Detectives Captain Herman Cline

-A woman who ran an illegal bootlegging saloon boasted of being the sweetheart of Chief of Detectives Captain Herman Cline.
-Father-in-law to Deputy District Attorney Joseph Ryan, Captain Cline was in on the investigation from the time of McPherson's disappearance.
-Cline, like Ryan, initially professed faith in McPherson's account of abduction and escape, earning the headlines Cline Believes.
+Chief of Detectives Captain Cline was in on the investigation from the time of McPherson's disappearance.
+Cline, like Ryan, initially professed faith in McPherson's account of abduction and escape.

 The description of the shoes when taken from McPherson reads that the "uppers showed slight wear and the soles were scuffed; leather in the insteps was bright and bore markings like grass stains."
 Cline, however, was quoted as stating to Ryan, "You saw those shoes, the grass stains on the instep, what is so rare as a blade of grass on the desert in June?"
-Lore developed of there being no grass in the desert and that McPherson's shoes and other garments from her desert trek were in pristine condition.
+It was alleged that there was no grass in the desert and that McPherson's shoes and other garments from her desert trek were in pristine condition.
 However, McPherson had been photographed ankle deep in scrub grasses while looking for her tracks and the area was host to cattle drives.
 McPherson's statement, published in the papers, included approximate weight, height, age, eye and hair color, and complexion and mannerisms of each of her captors.
 In later remarks attributed to Cline, he expressed skepticism, for example claiming to have had only limited success in getting any details from her regarding the kidnappers' appearance.

 In late July, Captain Cline, together with deputy DA Joseph Ryan, canvassed Carmel-by-the-Sea for witnesses alleging that they had seen McPherson there.
 On August 22, Cline was jailed for drunk driving after running into another car with his police vehicle.
-Considering his role in the grand jury inquiry, that he should be found in such a condition during Prohibition, was especially disconcerting to the Angelus Temple.
-Their complaints forced the Los Angeles police department to act and Cline was removed from the case.
-A period author scolded the Temple for their reaction.
-Nancy Barr Mavity, an early McPherson biographer, wrote of the drunk driving incident "an error not altogether unprecedented to members of the police departments as to other human beings".
+Following this, the Angelus Temple complained and forced the Los Angeles police department to remove Cline from the case.